amit862/Java-Data-Structure/README.md

 ).
 Which means first operation running time will increase linearly with the increase in n and running time of second operation will increase exponentially when n increases.
 Similarly the running time of both operations will be nearly same if n is significantly small.

+### Asymptotic Notations
+Following are commonly used asymptotic notations used in calculating running time complexity of an algorithm.

+• Ο Notation

+• Ω Notation

+• θ Notation

+Big Oh Notation, Ο

+The Ο(n) is the formal way to express the upper bound of an algorithm's running time.
+It measures the worst case time complexity or longest amount of time an algorithm can possibly take to complete.
+For example, for a function f(n)

+Ο(f(n)) = { g(n) : there exists c > 0 and n0 such that g(n) ≤ c.f(n) for all n > n0. }

+Big Oh notation is used to simplify functions.
+For example, we can replace a specific functional equation 7nlogn + n - 1 with Ο(f(nlogn)).
+Consider the scenario as follows:

+7nlogn +n - 1 ≤ 7nlogn + n
+7nlogn +n - 1 ≤ 7nlogn + nlogn
+for n ≥ 2 so that logn ≥ 1
+7nlogn +n - 1 ≤ 8nlogn

+It demonstrates that f(n) = 7nlogn + n - 1 is within the range of outout of O(nlogn) using constants c = 8 and n0 = 2.

+__Omega Notation__, Ω

+The Ω(n) is the formal way to express the lower bound of an algorithm's running time.
+It measures the best case time complexity or best amount of time an algorithm can possibly take to complete.

+For example, for a function f(n)

+        Ω(f(n)) ≥ { g(n) : there exists c > 0 and n0 such that g(n) ≤ c.f(n) for all n > n0. }

+__Theta Notation__, θ

+The θ(n) is the formal way to express both the lower bound and upper bound of an algorithm's running time.
+It is represented as following.

+     θ(f(n)) = { g(n) if and only if g(n) = Ο(f(n)) and g(n) = Ω(f(n)) for all n > n0. }

+# DSA using Java - Data Structures
+Data Structure is a way to organized data in such a way that it can be used efficiently.
+Following terms are basic terms of a data structure

+__Data Definition__

+Data Definition defines a particular data with following characteristics.
+• Atomic − Defition should define a single concept

+• Traceable − Definition should be be able to be mapped to some data element.

+• Accurate − Definition should be unambiguous.

+• Clear and Concise − Definition should be understandable

+__Data Object__

+Data Object represents an object having a data.

+__Data Type__

+Data type is way to classify various types of data such as integer, string etc. which determines the values that can be used with the corresponding type of data, the type of operations that can be performed on the corresponding type of data.
+Data type of two types −

+• _Built-in Data Type_

+•_Derived Data Type_

+___Built-in Data Type___

+Those data types for which a language has built-in support are known as Built-in Data types.
+For example, most of the languages provides following built-in data types.

+• Integers

+• Boolean (true, false)

+• Floating (Decimal numbers)

+• Character and Strings

+___Derived Data Type___

+Those data types which are implementation independent as they can be implemented in one or other way are known as derived data types.
+These data types are normally built by combination of primary or built-in data types and associated operations on them.
+For example −

+• List

+• Array

+• Stack

+• Queue

+ ## DSA using Java - Arrays

+__Array Basics__
+Array is a container which can hold fix number of items and these items should be of same type.
+Most of the datastructure make use of array to implement their algorithms.
+Following are important terms to understand the concepts of Array

+____Element____ − Each item stored in an array is called an element.

+• ____Index____ − Each location of an element in an array has a numerical index which is used to identify the element.